-The proximity of technology based solutions is emphasised by the fact this solution can be rolled out to the entire USA in a time frame of 18 months!
+It is possible to roll this solution out to the entire USA in a time frame of 18 months!

 III.
 Disinfecting Common Areas

-- Drones can be a game-changer in fighting coronavirus & facilitate spraying disinfectants in hospitals and public places like railway stations & bus stands where traffic is high.
+- Drones can be a game-changer in fighting coronavirus.
+By spraying disinfectants in hospitals and public places like railway stations & bus stands where traffic is high.

 IV.
 Sentinel Surveillance

-- While the temperature checking process has proven effective overall, it has one risk point – the personnel conducting the temperature checks.
-As they measure each person with a handheld infrared thermometer, they may come into close contact with the virus and become a spreader themselves.
+- Temperature checking is proving very effective.
+It does have one risk point – the personnel conducting the temperature checks.
+As they measure each person with a handheld infrared thermometer.
+They may come into close contact with the virus and become a spreader themselves.

 - To limit this one risk point, some teams are using drones equipped with infrared cameras to test temperature measurements.

 Recessions lead to a many knee-jerk cost cutting reactions, with investments in innovative technologies frequently seen as ‘nice-to-have’ expenditures.
-On the contrary, such investments are often the one of there few ways to to create more value more efficiently, as is illustrated by its positive relationship with economic growth, as it leads to higher productivity, or greater output of respective countries.
+Investing in technology is often one of the few ways to create more value more efficiently.
+Technology investments have a positive relationship with economic growth, as it leads to higher productivity, or greater output of respective countries.

 The figure shows the positive correlation of countries with higher levels of Innovation and higher levels of GDP.

 The imminent economic downturn will require companies to find meaningful ways to prepare for and weather a decline.
 One way to prepare a business for a recession – is to continue to invest in technology internal efficiencies, effectiveness and customer focus.
-When companies invest strategically in the right technology and service offerings, they are more likely to come out ahead after the market bounces back.
+Companies that invest strategically in the right technology and service offerings are more likely to come out ahead after the market bounces back.

 Experience shows that companies that move early and decisively in a crisis do best.

-The disruptions of the coronavirus have underscored the crucial role of technology, from supporting remote working to scaling digital channels for surging customers.
-This insight is crucial because too often the overriding factor when it comes to technology has been cost.
+The disruptions of the coronavirus have underscored the crucial role of technology.
+From supporting remote working to scaling digital channels for surging customers.

 We have not seen the end of the crisis.
-Nor do we know exactly when the recovery will come.
-But it will come, and the CEOs who can best prepare their businesses effectively for a more digital future will give their companies the best chance for a brighter future.
+CEOs who can best prepare their businesses effectively for a more digital future will give their companies the best chance for a brighter future.

 DRONES for SEARCH and RESCUE

-From Search and Rescue operations we have learnt that a UAV can perform a wide range of functions at a Point Of Interest/need (POI) which has been emulated in the responses to COVID-19.
+Search and Rescue operations show that a UAV performs a wide range of functions at a Point Of Interest/need (POI).
+As it will in the responses to COVID-19.